 The purpose of the Women’s Fellowship promotes Christian fellowship among its members and to aid in the spiritual, social, and financial work of the church at home and throughout the world.
 All women and girls of the congregation, Sunday School, and community who wish to be associated with the work of Friedland are eligible to become members.

 Presently, we offer three circles.
 On the first Tuesday of every month, except July, one circle meets in the morning and one meets in the evening; the third meets in the morning on the first Saturday following the first Tuesday of each month.
 Throughout the year, we enjoy dinners together, lead bible study, participate in various fundraising, trim candles for our Christmas Lovefeast, visit the sick and shut-in of our congregation, support missions, locally and abroad, and many other ministries.

 The Men’s Fellowship is a Christian organization of the men of the Friedland Congregation.
 Our essential ministry is to follow Christ’s admonition to “strengthen your brothers” (Luke 22:24-34) as ones who serve in Christ’s service.

 We desire to “encourage one another and build each other up” (1 Thessalonians 5:11) through activities of fellowship and worship while providing challenging opportunities for service to the congregation and community.
 We promote and provide breakfast and program (for all members and guests) on the third Sunday of odd-numbered months.

 The Parish Nurses formed about ten years ago with the anticipation of educating the congregation and assisting with their medical needs.

 This group of volunteers is available for members transitioning from surgery or have specific needs that require some medical assistance.
-The Parish Nurses hold monthly blood pressure screenings and have been able to secure some helpful medical equipment and supplies for the church.
+The Parish Nurses have been able to secure some helpful medical equipment and supplies for the church.